well1791/belief-systems/chapters/chapter01.md

 And, interaction starts with perception, when we perceive something for the first time, there's just a one way interaction and that's because at first we are just mere receptors; but, that doesn't last long; the mind will always try to transform data into information.
 Information is the result of an expectation and it can be achieved also by interaction.
 Usually, our senses tries to response to any perception we receive by sending signals (like the example of the baby when he reproduces what has been recorded), and, if we get some response different to what we expect, we start the process of learning all over again; here's an example.

 You write a mathematical equation for someone else to solve it, that person solves it, you verify the answer matches your solution, if that's true then we conclude that mathematics as a system is real; because it's interactive, because someone else responses according to our expectation, because the pattern doesn't break, and so on; but, here we can also assume that the other person is part of the system because is able to understand what we already understand; in fact, when we learn things that are on top of an existing system, we tend to assume that these new things are also true (or real) just because we already believe in the systems they are all built in.
-That's the reason why we tend to believe a lot of people even thou we don't truly know all the facts; we just need them to say new things based on old things and we are ready to believe anything.
+That's the reason why we tend to believe a lot of people even thou we don't truly know all the facts; we just need them to say something new based on things we already know and we are ready to believe anything.

 But, as always, we can't just say we believe of something just because it's interactive, there's another _"reality"_ for weird and inexplicable cases.